collapsed-stacks/startups/questions/11955/where-to-find-content-managers-for-e-learning-website.md

 - tagged: `content`, `management`
 - score: 0

-<p>I have an e-learning website where I plan that users would organize the videos from youtube in a course structure.
+I have an e-learning website where I plan that users would organize the videos from youtube in a course structure.
 I would like to advertise the website with some courses on it, before launching.
 But with courses that have some quality.
 I have no idea where I can find a person that would organize this content, how much it costs and what is even the name of this kind of position.
-If somebody could help me with this information I would be glad.</p>
+If somebody could help me with this information I would be glad.

 ## No Answers